Background:

 COVID-19 has created an environment of fear, social isolation, and an unexpected impact on our mental health, even more so for the vulnerable members of the community.

-In 2020, the LGBTQ Commission of San Mateo County started inviting all cities and towns in San Mateo County to support the LGBTQ community by recognizing Pride Month (June).
+In 2020, the LGBTQIA+ Commission of San Mateo County started inviting all cities and towns in San Mateo County to support the LGBTQIA+ community by recognizing Pride Month (June).
 In 2021, all 20 cities issued a Proclamation and raised the flag in the month of June.

 We invite all cities to participate annually and encourage local businesses, schools, school districts, non-profits, libraries, parks and residents to fly their Progress Pride Flag during the month of June.

 On this page, there are additional simple suggestions that intended to bring visibility and inclusion to your area and for residents of all backgrounds.
-This visibility and inclusion allows LGBTQ residents to know that they are seen and they belong.
-During this continued time of isolation, social inequities and division, these simple acts of visibility create a deeper sense of connection and inclusion for everyone in the community.
+This visibility and inclusion allows LGBTQIA+ residents to know that they are seen and they belong.
+During this time of increased book bans and anti-LGBQIA+ and anti-Trans legislation action, we need these simple acts of visibility create a deeper sense of connection and inclusion for everyone in the community.

-Raise the LGBTQ Progress Pride Flag for the month of June
+Raise the LGBTQIA+ Progress Pride Flag for the month of June

-The LGTBQ Pride Flag has been part of the LGBTQ movement since 1978, designed by Gilbert Baker at the request of Harvey Milk (the first openly gay man to be elected to public office in the United States).
+The LGTBQIA+ Pride Flag has been part of the LGBTQIA+ movement since 1978, designed by Gilbert Baker at the request of Harvey Milk (the first openly gay man to be elected to public office in the United States).

-The LGBTQ Progress Pride Flag is what we are now recommending to be raised.
+The LGBTQIA+ Progress Pride Flag is what we are now raising at County Center.
 The Progress Pride Flag was designed in 2018 by artist Daniel Quasar, adding a 5-colored chevron to the LGBTQ+ Rainbow Flag to place a greater emphasis on inclusion and progression.
+The newer Intersex-Inclusive Progress Pride Flag shares the same design as the Progress Pride Flag with an added triangle containing the Intersex Pride Flag's design.

-The LGBTQ community and allies use the Rainbow Flag as an outward symbol of their identity or support.
-Including the LGBTQ Progress Pride Flag highlights that your city is a leader in the fight for equal rights, and that you will continue to protect and expand the rights of everyone in your area.
+The LGBTQIA+ community and allies use the Rainbow Flag as an outward symbol of their identity or support.
+Including the LGBTQIA+ Progress Pride Flag highlights that your city is a leader in the fight for equal rights, and that you will continue to protect and expand the rights of everyone in your area.

 What do all the colors and shapes mean?
-The black and brown stripes represent marginalized LGBTQ communities of color, community members lost to HIV/AIDS, and those currently living with HIV/AIDS.
-The white, pink, and blue stripes represent the transgender community.
+The black and brown stripes represent marginalized LGBTQ+ communities of color, community members lost to HIV/AIDS, and those currently living with HIV/AIDS.
+The white, pink, and blue stripes represent the transgender community. the yellow with purple circle represents the intersex community.
 The chevron represents a need for forward movement.
 The redesigned flag aims to draw attention to the need to center and support black and brown queer and trans people, as well as those living with HIV/AIDS.

 Pride Month Proclamation

-Another key step your city can take to support LGBTQ residents is to issue a proclamation declaring June as Pride Month.
-Members of the LGBTQ Commission, Pride Initiative and Pride Center would make themselves available to accept your proclamation.
+Another key step your city can take to support LGBTQIA+ residents is to issue a proclamation declaring June as Pride Month.
+Members of the LGBTQIA+ Commission, Pride Initiative and Pride Center would make themselves available to accept your proclamation.

 Pride Month Proclamation Template